 Trademarks All trademarks used are acknowledged as the property of their respective owners.
 Caveat Whilst we endeavour to ensure that what is published in the magazine is correct, we cannot accept responsibility for any errors or omissions.
 If you notice something which may be incorrect, please contact the Editor and we will publish a correction where relevant.

-Subscriptions ( 2017 prices )

-Internat.
-Internat.
-Including

-incl.
-VAT Shipment excl.
-VAT Printed Issue € 266,50 € 85,00 € 235 ±80 pages Electronic Download Issue € 50 € 60,50 80 pages Printed Issue Inside Holland(Netherlands) € 180 € 30,00
+If you notice something which may be incorrect, please contact the Editor and we will publish a co Subscriptions ( 2017 prices ) Internat. excl.
+VAT Internat. incl.
+VAT Including Shipment Printed Issue ±80 pages € 235 € 266,50 € 85,00 Electronic Download Issue 80 pages € 50 € 60,50 Printed Issue Inside Holland(Netherlands) ±80 pages € 180 € 30,00